 - Enjoy your turkey bone broth by itself or as part of a turkey soup.
 The bone broth mason jars can also be frozen for a convenient instant pot turkey broth meal!

-In summary, making bone broth is a useful way to use up any leftover meat, such as leftover thanksgiving turkey carcass!
+In summary, making bone broth is a useful way to use up any turkey dinner prep leftover meat, such as leftover thanksgiving turkey carcass!
 Bone broth has a wide range of health benefits, from improving the youthful and clearer appearance of your skin to aiding digestive issues caused by poor gut health.
 Many people also love the delicious flavor of bone broth and how easily it can be incorporated as a basis in other meals - notably within soup cuisine.

 Proper Good bone broth pouches are ready-made and can be cooked in as little as 90 seconds.
 With just as high nutritional value, Proper Good's bone broth options are a fantastic alternative for those on the go or not quite ready to make their own yet!